-Any personal information listed on any certificate application is deemed private information and may only be disclosed with the consent of the subscriber or in accordance with related laws and regulations.
+The personal information listed on certificate applications should not be disclosed without the subscriber's consent or in accordance with related laws.
 Subscriber information that cannot be obtained through certificates, CRLs or certificate catalog service, identifiable information of personnel in PublicCA such as names together with palmprint or fingerprint biometrics, and personal information on confidentiality agreements or contracts are deemed private information which requires protection.
-PublicCA and its RAs implement security control measures to prevent personally identifiable information from unauthorized disclosure, leakage or damage.
+PublicCA and its RAs implement security control measures to prevent personally identifiable information from unauthorized disclosure, leakage, or damage.